Cuban Americans: Post-1959 revolution (since 1959)

 This program was called Operation Peter Pan (Operacion Pedro Pan).
 When the children arrived in Miami they were met by representatives of Catholic Charities and they were sent to live with relatives if they had any or were sent to foster homes, orphanages or boarding schools until their parents could leave Cuba.
 From 1965 to 1973, there was another wave of immigration known as the Freedom Flights.
 In order to provide aid to recently arrived Cuban immigrants, the United States Congress passed the Cuban Adjustment Act in 1966.
 The Cuban Refugee Program provided more than $1.3 billion of direct financial assistance.
 They also were eligible for public assistance, Medicare, free English courses, scholarships and low-interest college loans.

 Some banks pioneered loans for exiles who did not have collateral or credit but received help in getting a business loan.
 These loans enabled many Cuban Americans to secure funds and start up their own businesses.
-With their Cuban-owned businesses and low cost of living, Miami, Florida and Union City, New Jersey (dubbed Havana on the Hudson) were the preferred destinations for many immigrants and soon became the main centers for Cuban-American culture.
+With their Cuban-owned businesses and low cost of living, Miami, Florida and Union City (dubbed "Havana on the Hudson") were the preferred destinations for many immigrants and soon became the main centers for Cuban-American culture.
 According to author Lisandro Perez, Miami was not particularly attractive to Cubans prior to the 1960s.

 It was not until the exodus of the Cuban exiles in 1959 that Miami started to become a preferred destination.
 Westchester within Miami-Dade County, was the area most densely populated by Cubans and Cuban Americans in the United States, followed by Hialeah in second.

 Communities like Miami, Tampa and Union City, which Cuban Americans have made their home, have experienced a profound cultural impact as a result, as seen in such aspects of their local culture as cuisine, fashion, music, entertainment and cigar-making.

 1980s

 Another large wave (an estimated 125,000 people) of Cuban immigration occurred in the early 1980s with the Mariel boatlifts.
 Most of the "Marielitos" were people wanting to escape from economic stagnation.

-Fidel Castro sent some 20,000 criminals directly from Cuban prisons, as well as mentally ill persons from Cuban mental institutions, with the alleged double purpose of cleaning up Cuban society and poisoning the USA.
-Those people were labeled "inadmissible" by the US government, and with time, through many negotiations, have been returned to Cuba.